 Cut the cauliflower into florets, discarding the tough inner core.
 Working in batches, pulse the cauliflower in a food processor until it breaks down into rice-sized pieces.
 You should have 5 to 6 cups of cauliflower "rice."

-Cook the bacon in a 12-inch skillet over medium heat until crispy.
-Transfer to a plate lined with a paper towel to drain.
-Once cooled, roughly chop into pieces.
-Drain off all but a teaspoon of bacon grease (or use 1 teaspoon vegetable oil), reserving the grease.
+Place the bacon in a 12-inch skillet over medium heat and cook until crisped and browned.
+Using tongs, transfer to a plate lined with a paper towel to drain.
+Once cooled, coarsely chop and set aside.
+Drain off all but a teaspoon of bacon grease (or use 1 teaspoon vegetable oil), reserving the remaining grease.

 Place the pan back over medium-high heat.
-Whisk the eggs and pour them into the skillet.
+Place the eggs in a small bowl, whisk to break up, then pour into the pan.
 Quickly scramble the eggs or make an omelet.
-Transfer the eggs to a cutting board and roughly chop into pieces.
+Transfer the eggs to a cutting board and coarsely chop; set aside.

-Wipe the skillet clean and warm 1 tablespoon of bacon grease or vegetable oil over medium-high heat.
-Add the ginger and garlic, and sauté until fragrant, about 30 seconds.
-Stir in the carrots and sauté until crisp-tender, 2 minutes.
-Stir the corn, peas, and cauliflower "rice" into the pan, mixing the ingredients thoroughly.
+Wipe the skillet clean with paper towels and add 1 tablespoon reserved bacon grease or vegetable oil over medium-high heat.
+Add the ginger and garlic and sauté until fragrant, about 30 seconds.
+Add the carrots and sauté until crisp-tender, about 2 minutes.
+Add the corn, peas, and cauliflower "rice," and stir to thoroughly combine.

-Lower the heat to medium, cover the pan, and cook until the cauliflower is tender, 5 to 8 minutes.
-Uncover and stir in the bacon, eggs, green onions, cashews, and 2 tablespoons soy sauce.
-Taste and add more soy sauce to taste.
+Reduce the heat to medium, cover the pan, and cook until the cauliflower is tender, 5 to 8 minutes.
+Uncover and stir in the reserved bacon and eggs, scallions, nuts if using, and 2 tablespoons soy sauce or 1 tablespoon tamari.
+Taste and add more soy sauce or tamari to taste.
 Serve immediately.

-Leftovers will keep refrigerated for about a week.
+Storage: Leftovers will keep refrigerated in an airtight container for about 4 days.